-These are all the open source version control systems I was aware of as of mid-2007, plus a few that I added in late 2011.
-The ones I use on a regular basis are Subversion and Git, and I have used Bazaar and CVS extensively as well.
-The others I have little or no experience with, and the information here is taken from their web sites.
+These are all the open source version control systems I was aware of as of mid-2007.
+The only one I use on a regular basis is Subversion.
+I have little or no experience with most of these systems, except for Subversion and CVS; the information here is taken from their web sites.
 See also http://en.wikipedia.org/wiki/List_of_revision_control_software.

 Subversion was written first and foremost to be a replacement for CVS—that is, to approach version control in roughly the same way CVS does, but without the problems and feature omissions that most frequently annoy users of CVS.
 One of Subversion's goals is for people already accustomed to CVS to find the transition to Subversion relatively smooth.
 There is not space here to go into detail about Subversion's features; see its web site for more information.
 [Disclaimer: I am involved in Subversion development, and it is the only one of these systems that I use on a regular basis.]